solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

 Without proper data validation, your program becomes vulnerable to various attacks:

-1. Unauthorized access: Malicious users could pass in unexpected accounts, gaining access to functionality they shouldn't have.
+1. Unauthorized access: Malicious users could pass in unexpected accounts, gaining access to functionality they shouldn't have
-2. State manipulation: Attackers might alter the program's state in unintended ways, compromising its integrity.
+2. State manipulation: Attackers might alter the program's state in unintended ways, compromising its integrity
-3. Fund theft: In programs dealing with tokens or SOL, inadequate checks could lead to unauthorized withdrawals.
+3. Fund theft: In programs dealing with tokens or SOL, inadequate checks could lead to unauthorized withdrawals

 Let's look at an example to illustrate the importance of account data matching.